-Capital assets are recorded at historical cost.
+Capital assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at their estimated fair market value at the date of donation.
 Transfers are recorded at cost, net of the depreciation which would have been charged had the asset been directly acquired by the Fund.
 Maintenance and repairs are charged to operations when incurred.
 Betterments and major improvements which significantly increase values, change capacities, or extend useful lives are capitalized.
-When assets are retired or otherwise disposed of, the cost and accumulated depreciation are removed from the respective accounts, and any resulting gain or loss is recognized in the statement of revenues, expenses and changes in net assets.
+When assets are retired or otherwise disposed of, the cost and related accumulated depreciation are removed from the respective accounts, and any resulting gain or loss is recognized in the statement of revenues, expenses and changes in net assets.